 Restrictions.
 You are by no means restricted to a certain amount of items.
 But you might feel an intrinsic urge to contain your needs and thus, won’t buy something, although you really want it.

 Choice Reduction.
 When you only take a few pieces of clothing with you, you will wear them over and over again and don’t have too many options for an exchange.

 Economic Standard.
 People often assume you are very poor or very weird because you don’t own a lot of material things and live such an unconventional life.

 How To Become a Minimalist

-Many people like the idea of becoming a minimalist, but struggle with the implementation.
-In most cases it is nothing that happens overnight.
-It is a change of your mindset that takes much discipline and will power.
+Many people like the idea of becoming a minimalist but struggle with the implementation.
+In most cases, it is nothing that happens overnight.
+It is a change in your mindset that takes much discipline and willpower.